Hampshire - Grade II* manor house - Phase 1

 This South African family's house in London is a home away from home.
 When I was brought on board they already had the bare bones but needed help filling the house and making it feel homely and comfortable.
-I sourced lighting and upholstery, designed bespoke pieces of furniture and of course - lots of fabulous cushions!
+I sourced lighting and upholstery, designed bespoke pieces of furniture and of course - lots of bespoke cushions.
 We also converted their somewhat barren roof terrace into a luxurious space to entertain friends.
 However, the highlight of the project was the installation of stunning hand antiqued mirrored walling.
-This transformed a dark narrow sitting room into something extremely special.
+This transformed a dark narrow sitting room into something really special.

 The New Forest - Hampshire.

 After her children left for university, this client felt it was time to express herself and make a few changes around the house.
-As a keen traveller she had collected many treasures throughout her life and wanted to show these off in the study.
-I helped source some additional pieces to complete the look, among these were the octagonal inlay table, Chinese vase lamp and antique shade, Chinese lacquer chest and Tang horseman.
-With a little rearranging we achieved a cosy space full of curiosities.
-The bedrooms also needed updating from kids room's to cosy and inviting places for adults to stay.
-We stuck with the 'country cottage' feel and chose organic and floral designs which reflected the garden and surrounding forest.
+As a keen traveller she had collected many treasures throughout her life and wanted to show these off.
+I sourced additional pieces and looking to The East we mixed up Islamic, Chinese and tribal pieces for an eclectic feel.
+The bedrooms also needed updating from children’s rooms to cosy and inviting places for adults to stay.
+We stuck with a country cottage feel and chose organic and floral designs which reflected the garden and surrounding forest.

 Penthouse Apartment - Kensington

-Having been used as a rental property, this penthouse flat in Kensington was a white box.
+Having been a rental property, this penthouse flat in Kensington was a white box when taken on by my clients.
 The new owners wanted to inject some colour and personality back into the property.
-The building is a classic 30s mansion block so we wanted to keep an Art Deco touch running through the design.
+The building is a classic 30s mansion block so we wanted to keep an Art Deco feel running through the design.

 The Bell Inn - The New Forest, Hampshire